dalgu90/icd-coding-benchmark/README.md

 ```
 $ streamlit run app.py -- --config_path configs/demo/caml_mimic3_50.yml
 ```
-You can write own config file specifying modules as same pre-processing and training
+You can write own config file specifying modules as same as in pre-processing and training

 ## Authors